Nick Yelloly: Chinese GT

 On 24 February 2019, BMW announced that Yelloly would be joining them as a works driver, taking part in his first race for the manufacturer in the China GT Championship in March.
-Driving for Fist Team AAI, the Briton took home five victories from ten races, thus earning himself the Chinese GT title.
+Driving for Fist Team AAI, Yelloly took home five victories from ten races, thus earning himself the Chinese GT title.

 Yelloly competing at the Red Bull Ring during the 2021 ADAC GT Masters season.

 ADAC GT Masters

 In 2020, Yelloly teamed up with Schubert Motorsport to drive alongside Henric Skoog for the majority of the ADAC GT Masters season.
 He finished 22nd in the standings with a lone victory at the Red Bull Ring, having missed two rounds during the campaign.
 During the year, Yelloly also won the 24 Hours of Nürburgring alongside Nicky Catsburg and Alexander Sims.

-The Briton returned to the championship for the 2021 season, partnering Jesse Krohn in a Schubert-Motorsport-run BMW M6 GT3.
+Yelloly returned to the championship for the 2021 season, partnering Jesse Krohn in a Schubert-Motorsport-run BMW M6 GT3.
 With three podiums, including a second place during the season opener in Oschersleben, the pairing of Yelloly and Krohn ended the year eighth overall.